You want smart political talk without the meltdowns?

 It was the second act passed by the first Congress led by Speaker James Madison, crafted by Alexander Hamilton, signed by President Washington.

-Tariffs finance President Lincoln's war, the tariff of 1890 bears the name of Ohio Congressman, future President William McKinley, who said a foreign manufacturer has no right or claim to equality with our own.
+The tariff of 1890 bears the name of Ohio Congressman, future President William McKinley, who said a foreign manufacturer has no right or claim to equality with our own.

-He pays no taxes, he performs no civil duties.
+He performs no civil duties.

 That is the economic patriotism.

-That Smoot Hawley caused the depression in the 1930s is a new deal myth.
+That Smoot Hawley caused the Depression in the 1930s is a New Deal myth.

 A tariff is a tax, but its purpose is not just to raise revenue, but to make a nation economically independent of others.

-Now, if you go a little deeper beyond what Pat Buchanan laid out in his history, and you look at what tariffs have done historically and what it means, you know, and you look at the Epic Times, you'll find out auto manufacturing in Canada, Germany, Japan, Mexico, they're going to be the hardest hit.
+Now, if you go a little deeper beyond what Pat Buchanan laid out in his history and you look at what tariffs have done historically and what it means, you know, and you look at the EPIC Times, you'll find out auto manufacturing in Canada, Germany, Japan, Mexico, they're going to be the hardest hit.

 Why should we care if Americans are getting those jobs?